Banana Oatmeal Cookie Recipe (Healthy & Nutty!

 3.

-Form three logs about 2 inches in diameter.
-Wrap it in Saran wrap and keep it in the refrigerator for two hours.
+Form the dough into three logs, each about 2 inches in diameter.
+Wrap them tightly in plastic wrap and place in the refrigerator for at least 2 hours to firm up.

 Mark as complete